marobo/sabadu/setup_phone/setup_phone.md

 5. Run sh file with `./setup_phone.sh`  then every apps should installing on your mobile.

 6. For more information and documents about Android ADB Install / Uninstall App Examples please visit this [document](https://www.dev2qa.com/android-adb-install-uninstall-app-examples/).
-Thanks You...
+Thank You...
 Ony.